PabloZP/SearchCLI/README.md

   Besides the CLI project, the solution includes a desktop project.
   Both projects call the core whih is in business layer called "BL"

+ Solution is in C#.
+ It shows some programmkhg concepts like Polymorphism.
+ Modularity, inheritance, etc.